gabts/migratorosaurus/README.md

 ## 👩‍🔬 Configuration

-First argument is a required pg Pool object or a database connection string.
+First argument is a required pg client configuration.

 Second argument is an optional configuration object.